beckler/ahoy/README.md

 # Ahoy

-Ahoy is an easy-to-use cross-platform executable designed to update the firmware for [Pirate MIDI](https://www.piratemidi.com) Bridge devices.
+Ahoy is a (hopefully) easy-to-use cross-platform executable designed to update the firmware for [Pirate MIDI](https://www.piratemidi.com) Bridge devices.

 It's written in [Rust](https://www.rust-lang.org), and offers a CLI and GUI.
 For the GUI, it uses the [iced-rs](https://github.com/iced-rs/iced) framework.

 ## Status

 **THIS SOFTWARE SHOULD BE CONSIDERED ALPHA, AND AS SUCH IS POSSIBLY UNSTABLE.**

-### Device Recovery

-Luckily if you're concerned, or believe you may have bricked your device, there is a path to reapply the update!
-The creators of the Bridge devices had great foresight for this exact issue, and you should do the following:
+If you're concerned, or believe you may have bricked your device, please read the section: [Device Recovery](#device-recovery)

-1. **DON'T PANIC**
-2. Hold FS6 while plugging in a USB cable.
-    1. For the Bridge4, hold FS4 (**Note**: _I have not personally verified this, as I have the Bridge6, please submit an issue or PR if you're able to confirm_)
-3. Wait about 10-15 seconds, as the device won't appear to do anything.
-4. As a backup method, use the `dfu-util` command as [laid out here](https://learn.piratemidi.com/software/downloads) (click "Details & Instructions").
+With that being said, I created this initially was a way for me learn about the handful of technologies involved.
+From the GUI, to the build process: this is mostly experimental.
+However, I like to create things with a purpose, and so I feel comfortable releasing it in it's current state, but there are a few more features I would like to implement as time permits.

 ## Getting Started